ArtemisSoftware/Poke-Connect/README.md

 The presentation component includes view models, presenters, and other logic related to presenting data to the user.
 This package acts as the bridge between the UI and the underlying business logic, often following the MVVM or MVP pattern.

 ### UI
-This package contains the user interface components, such as activities, fragments, widgets, and custom views.
+This package contains the user interface components and custom views.
 It leverages elements from the design system to create a cohesive user experience.

 # Data Module